Looking for the best Rome rooftop bars?

 Details: Via Campania, 41.
 Tel: 06 423701.
 Open daily.

 Hotel Aleph near via Veneto.
-There is a gorgeous rooftop bar, complete with pool and comfy, chic furniture.
+There is a lovely rooftop bar, complete with pool and comfy, chic furniture.

 Details: Via di S. Basilio, 15.
 Tel: 06 422 9001